PanicAtTheKernal/FeatheredHomes/README.md

 # Notes
 - All code files end with .ts or .gd
 - .tcsn are scene files for Godot
-- The Assets folder only contains images and resources used for the project
+- The Assets folder only contains images, sound files and resources used for the project

 # How to set up